 How to Appoint a Representative

-You also have the right to have an attorney ask for a coverage determination on your behalf.
+You also have the right to have a lawyer ask for a coverage determination on your behalf.
 You can contact your own lawyer, or get the name of a lawyer from your local bar association or other referral service.
 There are also groups that will give you free legal services, if you qualify.

 View Medicare’s Appointment of Representative Form